gardener/gardener/docs/api-reference/settings.md

 <em>(Optional)</em>
 <p>Client contains the configuration used for client OIDC authentication
 of Shoot clusters.
-This configuration is not overwritting any existing OpenID Connect client authentication already set on the Shoot object.</p>
+This configuration is not overwriting any existing OpenID Connect client authentication already set on the Shoot object.</p>
 </td>
 </tr>